kaluku-ai-ml/kaluku-ai-ml.github.io/index.md

 ---
-layout: home
+layout: splash
 author_profile: true
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
-  overlay_image: /assets/images/bio-photo.jpg # You can add a placeholder image here later
+  overlay_image: /assets/images/bio-photo.jpg
   caption: "High-stakes AI for Mission-Critical Systems."
 excerpt: "Bridging the gap between experimental R&D and industrial execution."
 ---

+## Mission: Closing the Gap
+... (rest of your content)
 ## Mission: Closing the Gap

 Kaluku AI is a specialized R&D lab dedicated to the deployment of **Industrial-Grade Artificial Intelligence.** We do not build wrappers; we architect proprietary technical moats for environments where "good enough" is a failure.